iamsuraj-01/open-space/README.md

 Rooms
 Participate in group chats for text-based discussions, deep conversations, quick exchanges, or casual chats through the rooms channel.

+Here Are the Rules of the Community:

+Respect Everyone
+Treat all members with respect.
+Harassment, discrimination, or hate speech will not be tolerated.

+No Inappropriate Content
+Do not share offensive, explicit, or inappropriate content.

+No Self-Promotion
+Do not use the community for promoting your own content or services without permission from the Admin.

+Report Issues
+If you notice someone breaking the rules, take a screenshot or recording and send it to the Admin or Moderators.
+Necessary actions, including banning, will be taken.

 Thank you for being a part of Open Space.
 Let’s keep this community friendly, respectful, and enjoyable for everyone!

 Website: https://iamsuraj-01.github.io/open-space/